felegy/stoor/README.md

 ### Configuration via environment variables

-Stoor is configured via environment variables of the form `<name>_<some token>`. `<name>` is taken from the name of the directory in which the application resides.
-If you clone the app or use it as a Gem, it will be: `STOOR` If you clone into a directory with a different name (e.g., `stoor2`) it will be: `STOOR2`.
+Stoor is configured via environment variables of the form `<name>_<some token>`.
+If you use the `stoor` command, the name will be `STOOR` and a typical config variable would be something like `STOOR_WIKI_PATH`.
+However, if you clone the repo and run Stoor with rackup, thin, passenger, or some other applcation that can leverage a rackup `config.ru` file, then `<name>` is taken from the name of the directory in which the application resides.
+If you clone into a directory with a different name (e.g., `stoor2`) it will be: `STOOR2`.
 This facilitates running two instances of Stoor in the same process (see below regarding Apache).

 ### Specify the Wiki repo location